Main content

 MSc Economics

-You will be taught a wide range of empirical and application-oriented methods in economics.
-You will mainly focus on courses in microeconomics, macroeconomics, econometrics and statistics, international economic policy, public economics and environmental economics.
+The program provides a wide range of empirical and application-oriented methods in economics.
+Key areas of study include microeconomics, macroeconomics, econometrics and statistics, international economic policy, public economics, and environmental economics.

-You can also find further information on this page: Master's programme in Economics at the Osnabrück University
+Further information is available on this page: Master's programme in Economics at the Osnabrück University

 Top content